Dog Corner

 Man’s Best Friend: Why Dogs Are Often Preferred Over Cats

-Many people want to know which pet is better to adopt, dog or cat.
-Pet lovers have different opinions over...
+Many people want to know which pet is better to adopt: a dog or a cat.
+Pet lovers have different...

 by Marc Gil